TimInTech/pihole-maintenance-pro/README.md

 📁 Backups

-If pihole-FTL sqlite3 is available, two backup files will be saved to:
+If `sqlite3` is available, two backup files will be saved to:

 /etc/pihole/backup_v6/adlist.sql
-/etc/pihole/backup_v6/domainlist.sql
+/etc/pihole/backup_v6/ftl_schema.sql

 Backups will be skipped if write permissions are missing.